KarylReyne/LLM-based-Academic-Writing-with-Fine-Grained-Citations/ref/Notes_Papers.md

  - allows citing multiple passages per statement
  - experiment setup
     - retrieval corpus of 100-word passages (2018-12-20 Wikipedia snapshot for ASQA and QAMPARI, Sphere for ELI5)
-    - retrievers: GTR, DPR, BM25 (top-100 passages per question)
+    - retrievers: GTR, DPR, BM25 (top-100 passages per question), they mention that they also use in-context learning and cite GPT-3 but do not go into detail
     - generation: (1) given instruction, corpus and question, generate answer with citations from corpus (2) corpus uses shortened passages to fit more passages into the context window, LLm can check full text of passage if needed (3) LLM is allowed to retrieve during generation
  - they test Chat-GPT (different context windows), GPT-4, LLaMA, Alpaca, Vicuna, Oasst